owncloud-archive/documentation/admin_manual/configuration/files/file_sharing_configuration.rst

 Allow users to share file via social media
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Check this option to enable displaying of a set of links that allow for quickly sharing files and share links via *Twitter*, *Facebook*, *Google+*, *Disaspora*, and email.
+Check this option to enable displaying of a set of links that allow for quickly sharing files and share links via *Twitter*, *Facebook*, *Google+*, *Diaspora*, and email.

 .. figure:: images/sharing-files-via-social-media.png
    :alt: ownCloud social media sharing links